Will the Johnson & Johnson Vaccine Need a Boost Against the Delta Variant?

 Part of what makes Delta concerning is that it’s a fitter version of the original strain, making it more contagious and able to partly evade preexisting immunity.
 “It’s known to escape the antibody component of the immune response, which is the important part of your protection,” Michael Lin, a Stanford University biochemist, told Intelligencer.
 A study from Public Health England showed that Pfizer and Moderna, both mRNA vaccines, are doing well at protecting against the Delta variant, with roughly 88 percent effectiveness after the second dose.

-But early research indicates that the single-shot, viral-vector Johnson & Johnson vaccine could offer less protection than the two-shot mRNA vaccines — about 60 percent effectiveness.
+But early research indicates that the single-shot, viral-vector Johnson & Johnson vaccine could offer less protection than the two-shot mRNA vaccines.
 Experts don’t yet have the published real-world data that would tease out just how effective the single-shot vaccine is versus the novel Delta variant, but “it’s probably a safe assumption that the Johnson & Johnson vaccine will lose a little bit of efficacy,” Lin added.
 “We wish we had exact data, but we can interpolate from what we’ve seen of how the shot responds with the Beta variant — it is very likely that the J&J vaccine will hold up pretty well but take a small hit in efficacy.”

+Johnson & Johnson announced late Thursday preliminary data that demonstrates their generated a “strong neutralizing antibody response” to the Delta variant, with 85 percent effectiveness.
+“Current data for the eight months studied so far show that the single-shot Johnson & Johnson COVID-19 vaccine generates a strong neutralizing antibody response that does not wane; rather, we observe an improvement over time,” Mathai Mammen, global head at Johnson & Johnson, said in a statement.

 The nation’s vulnerability to the Delta variant has prompted health experts to look into ways to build immunity.
 Johnson & Johnson is researching whether a two-dose regimen of their shot is more efficacious.
 An ongoing trial in the U.S. is looking into adding a single shot of Moderna RNA booster to the vaccine regiment of people who have already been immunized; the trial includes people that have already had the Pfizer, Moderna, or the Johnson & Johnson shot.